AdCombo/flask-combo-jsonapi/docs/permission.rst

 .. note::

-    Flask-REST-JSONAPI use a decorator to check permission for each method named has_permission.
+    Flask-COMBO-JSONAPI use a decorator to check permission for each method named has_permission.
 You can provide args and kwargs to this decorators so you can retrieve this args and kwargs in the permission_manager.
 The default usage of the permission system does not provides any args or kwargs to the decorator.

 If permission is denied I recommand to raise exception like that: